AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/editing-entries-in-the-program-schedule-view.md

    ![](assets/image2014-9-18-18-3a3-3a22.png)

-1. Fantastico!
-La descrizione è stata modificata.
+1. La descrizione è stata aggiornata.

    ![](assets/image2014-9-18-18-3a3-3a48.png)